Katahdin Mountain APRS Station

 . . . . . . . . . . . . . . . . . . . . . . .45-51.60N / 68-53.13W Eastern Site 1300'

 LINK SOUTHWEST:. . . .
-Maine-Relay KQ1L-6
+Sugarloaf, ME.
+See also the KQ1L-6 to Mt Katahdin RF Link Analysis

 TEAM LEADER:. . . . . . .
-KA1YBS Tim D'Apice [tim . dapice * gmail . com] for 2010!
+KA1YBS Tim D'Apice [tim . dapice * gmail . com] was interested in 2009

 . . . . . . . . . . . . . . . . . . . . . .
-Mark Ford KB1MSA, Bethel, Maine Volunteered to climb Old Spec Mountain to operate.
+Mark Ford KB1MSA, Bethel, Maine showed interest in 2009

 COMMENTS: .

-Of course, it is possible to minimize the exertion by finding a readily available site which has decent altitude but not require the full 4500' climb.
-One possibility is a drive-up to the Abol campground, but the direct shot to KQ1L-6 Maine-Relay digi runs into a small pair of hills about 1/3rd of the way.
+Lower Alternative: Of course, it is possible to minimize the exertion by finding a readily available site which has decent altitude but not require the full 4500' climb.
+One possibility is a drive-up to the Abol campground, but the direct shot to the 2009 possible KQ1L-6 Maine-Relay digi runs into a small pair of hills about 1/3rd of the way.
 Hiking the first 1.2 miles from the campground to gain 500' is relatively benign to get to a 1800 or 1900 foot operating point, but this actually makes the blockage by one hill even worse.
 Another possibilty is to move a few miles to the east nearer the Visitors center and park at the road (900') and then an easy 1 mile hike to 1300'.
 Being further to the east gets the RF path around the two hills of concern.
 Please see the three ray traces below:

 The challenge is the mountains inbetween KQ1L-6 and the lower more accessible sites we have selected on Katahdin as shown in the KX4O analysis below.
 But with knife-edge refraction and maybe a small beam, the signals should be workable.
 From the top, I bet a direct shot to Mount Washington might work?

 DETAIL LINK ANALYSIS BY KX4O: Be sure to follow the two RF links at the top of this page to see the excellent and very detailed RF link analysis performed for every link in this project by KX4O John Huggins.
 Each RF link shows the terrain map elevations, the AT trail in yellow, the RF path loss itself including fresnel zones and finally a statistical plot of the probabilities of link availability.
 We will very much be looking at the results of this project compared to the pre-event analysis and predictions.
-Here are the links:
+All of KX4O's links are shown on his AT Links Page.

 You can see the locations of these sites on the Baxter State Park map.
 Now, back in the campground.
 If a test can show this site is useable, maybe a short 20' mast and good beam strategically located to cut through the least number of trees might make the link.